 Their grooming needs are different, which is sometimes a main consideration for families trying to decide between the two breeds.
 The Berner is the only Swiss mountain dog to have a long silky coat.
 This means that his grooming schedule is more intense than the Swissy.
 The Berner needs brushing two or three times a week, and likely a need for de-shedding at least twice a year with a proper tool.

 Compared to the Swissy, who needs to be brushed once a week.
 During the shedding season, you can expect to brush the Berner a little more than this to keep on top of his shedding.
-Additionally, they are both droolers, so you need to be okay with a bit of doggy dribble around the home and on your favorite outfits.

 They both need bathing once every 8 to 12 weeks.
 The Berner would benefit from a shampoo with conditioning ingredients, as this will prevent any hair tangling.
 But with double coats, you should also consider a concentrated shampoo for both breeds as this will provide a deeper cleanse.